 Charles Bieneman is a member of the firm.
-Charlie's practice focuses on patent prosecution, counseling, and opinions for clients in a variety of industries, including automotive, telecommunications, and aerospace.
+Charles' practice focuses on patent prosecution, counseling, and opinions for clients in a variety of industries, including automotive, telecommunications, and aerospace.

-Charlie was 2011-2012 Chair of the State Bar of Michigan Information Technology Law Section.
-Finally, Charlie blogs about software and intellectual property issues at The Software Intellectual Property Report (http://swipreport.com).
+Charles was 2011-2012 Chair of the State Bar of Michigan Information Technology Law Section.
+Finally, Charles blogs about software and intellectual property issues at The Software Intellectual Property Report (http://swipreport.com).

 "Overcoming 101 Rejections for Computer and Electronics Related Patents" (Strafford Publications Webinar, May 4, 2017)